 New Hampshire Legalized Medical Marijuana 5 Years Ago

-According to the state's medical marijuana program, people ages 5 to 99 are medical marijuana patients.
-The program's most recent annual report showed patients participating in the program ranged from age 5 to 99 and were scattered across the state.
+According to the state's medical marijuana program, people ages 5 to 99 are medical marijuana cardholders.
+The program's most recent annual report showed individuals participating in the program ranged from age 5 to 99 and were scattered across the state.
 The UNH Survey Center conducted a survey last spring that showed at least two-thirds of New Hampshire are in strong support of legalizing weed in some form.